jeastham1993/patterns-of-modern-apps/README.md

 }
 ```

+In its simplest form, the `loyalty.rs` file contains business logic and traits (or interfaces if you're unfamiliar with Rust).
+The `adapters` library contains the actual implementation:

 What benefit does this give you?
 As you can see in the repository, if you need to port part of the application to a different compute provider...
 In this case, say it's Lambda, it's as simple as adding a new [entrypoint](./src/backend-lambda/).
 That single package contains the infrastructure specifics, and then you can simply call the core library.

 Similarly, if you needed to switch your database provider (I hope you don't need to), you would need to change `adapters.rs`, and the rest of your code/business logic would stay the same. _I realise this doesn't account for the pain of a data migration_.

+In this repository you'll find an example of this same application running in [Cloudflare Workers](#cloudflare-workers).
+In Cloudflare, it uses a different databases, messaging system and compiles to web assembly.
+It runs with zero changes to the core application code.
+It's simply a seperate implementation of the `LoyaltyPoints` trait.

 A well-structured code base that separates applications from infrastructure will help you avoid lock-in.
 Also, aim for stateless compute.